American International Group (AIG) Q3 2017 Results - Earnings Call Transcript

 Peter Zaffino - American International Group, Inc.

-Yes I think Larry, back to what we had talked about on the risk appetite for a property per risk, we probably – when we were re-underwriting the book, I think we took some very good actions to try to improve the overall portfolio.
+Yes.
+I think Larry, back to what we had talked about on the risk appetite for a property per risk, we probably – when we were re-underwriting the book, I think we took some very good actions to try to improve the overall portfolio.
 I believe focusing on areas of key segmentation and continuing that evolution.
 But I think it'll be a better chance for us to update in the next quarter when we have an understanding of our per risk.
 I think our tolerance is going to decrease, and so some of those spikes that perhaps you've seen in the past will be leveled out.
-I think that's what Brian was referring to when lessen the volatility that we're seeing on some of the losses, even in casualty where we just to have too big of nets.
-So I don't think one specific reason as to why it's occurring, other than want to protect the balance sheet and protect our results through reinsurance purchasing above severe.
+I think that's what Brian was referring to when lessening (53:16) the volatility that we're seeing on some of the losses, even in Casualty where we just have too big of a net.
+So, I don't think you can draw to one specific reason as to why it's occurring, other than we want to protect the balance sheet and protect our results through reinsurance purchasing above severe.

 Operator